+- Occupational Therapy Team

+- CYPS

+- Teens In Crisis

+- The APS (Alternative Provision Service)

+- Paediatrician Team

+- GPs

+- Education, Performance and Inclusion Team.

-- Matching the skills of the support staff to the interventions they provide and tailoring interventions to the needs of the child. - Ensuring support staff and class teachers communicate regularly about the programmes of additional support disadvantaged pupils receive.
-The impact is recorded by the inclusion lead. - 3.6.3 Working with other agencies to bring in additional expertise, as part of the school's Early Help initiative.
-These will include: - The ATS (Advisory Teaching Service) - The Educational Psychology Team - Families First Plus - School Nursing Service - The SaLT (Speech and Language) service - Providing advice and support for parents, including: - ✓ GDASS (Gloucestershire Domestic Abuse) - ✓ Green Square (Support with debt management) - ✓ Parenting classes (sourcing Triple P and Webster Stratton or providing in-school Parenting support delivered by the school's Family Support Worker) ✓ Families First Plus Team - ✓ Sourcing opportunities to develop their own skills (English, Maths, ICT, Back to Work) - 3.7 In making decisions on the use of the pupil premium funding, the school will: - Ensure that pupil premium funding allocated to our school is used solely for its intended purpose.
-The school also recognises that the Direct Schools Grant (DSG) has an element of deprivation funding included in it to address the attainment of our disadvantaged pupils. - Use the latest evidence based research on proven strategies which work to diminish the difference between pupils' attainment and adapt these as necessary to meet the needs of our pupils. - Be transparent in our reporting of how we have used the funding, so that the school's parents, interested stakeholders and Ofsted are fully aware of how this additional resource has been used to make a difference.
+- Providing advice and support for parents, including:

+- ✓ GDASS (Gloucestershire Domestic Abuse)

+- ✓ Green Square (Support with debt management)

+- ✓ Parenting classes (sourcing Triple P and Webster Stratton or providing in-school Parenting support delivered by the school's Family Support Worker)

+- √ Families First Plus

+- ✓ Sourcing opportunities to develop their own skills (English, Maths, ICT, Back to Work)

+3.7 In making decisions on the use of the pupil premium funding, the school will:

+- Ensure that pupil premium funding allocated to our school is used solely for its intended purpose.
+(The school also recognises that the Direct Schools Grant (DSG) has an element of deprivation funding included in it to address the attainment of our disadvantaged pupils.) - Use the latest evidence based research on proven strategies which work to closing the gap between pupils' attainment and adapt these as necessary to meet the needs of our pupils. - Be transparent in our reporting of how we have used the funding, so that the school's parents, interested stakeholders and Ofsted are fully aware of how this additional resource has been used to make a difference.
 (See school's annual reports and statements for website.) - Encourage the take up of FSM by working proactively with our parents and carers in a sensitive and supportive manner and to remove any potential barriers or stigma attached to claiming FSM.
-In doing so, the school also recognises the vital role that parents and carers play in the lives of their children. - Be mindful of the fact that eligibility and take up of FSM does not equate with pupils being considered to be of 'low ability' because of their social circumstances.

-- Ensure there is a robust monitoring and evaluation in place to account for the use of the Disadvantaged, by the school and governing body. - Recognise the fact that FSM pupils are not a homogeneous group and cover a wide range of needs.
+In doing so, the school also recognises the vital role that parents and carers play in the lives of their children. - Be mindful of the fact that eligibility and take up of FSM does not equate with pupils being considered to be of 'low ability' because of their social circumstances. - Ensure there is a robust monitoring and evaluation in place to account for the use of the Disadvantaged, by the school and governing body. - Recognise the fact that FSM pupils are not a homogeneous group and cover a wide range of needs.
 As such, the strategies we use to raise attainment will take these group and individual needs fully into account. - Use high quality teaching and learning as the preferred way to narrow the gaps in attainment in the first instance.
-The school will also use high quality interventions with proven evidence of impact to assist our pupils who need additional support in a time limited way. - Use the pupil premium funding for all pupils in all year groups.
+The school will also use high quality interventions with proven evidence of impact to assist our pupils who need additional support in a time limited way. - Use the pupil premium funding for all pupils in all year groups. - Commission a pupil premium review to determine what the school is doing well to support disadvantaged pupils and what it needs to strengthen.